What is Decovil I?

 Sometimes it’s better to not fuse the Decovil on the fabric at the beginning since you want to avoid having to turn your bag or wallet right side out when the Decovil is fused on it.
 Instead, turn the item right side out and only then slip the Decovil inside before closing it up.
 Make sure everything lays flat and sits perfectly in your project and then close the seam and iron it.
 Take into account the seam allowance and the corners and cut your Decovil ⅛” on all sides smaller than the pieces without SA.
 Also, round off the corners.
 You’ll end up with such a great finished article.

-Are you suppose to get rid of all your other stabilizers?
+Are you supposed to get rid of all your other stabilizers?

 No. They all have their merits.
 So far, we didn’t find any other stabilizer that gives a similar, unique effect that Decovil I will provide you with.
 Decovil is manufactured by Freudenberg for Vlieseline and Pellon.
 In the United States, Decovil Heavy is sold as Pellon 526, and Decovil Light is sold as Pellon 525.